huggingface/evaluate/metrics/poseval/README.md

 - metric
 description: >-
   The poseval metric can be used to evaluate POS taggers.
 Since seqeval does not work well with POS data that is not in IOB format the poseval is an alternative.
-It treats each token in the dataset as independant observation and computes the precision, recall and F1-score irrespective of sentences.
+It treats each token in the dataset as independent observation and computes the precision, recall and F1-score irrespective of sentences.
 It uses scikit-learns's classification report to compute the scores.
 ---